JustinLove/missile_command/README.md

 Pretty much everything related to nuke launcher status is invisible to the UI, so a lot is manual.

-The mod isn't attempting any state saving.
-All launchers will be forgotten on crash, disconnect, refresh, or scene change (such as going to settings).
+The mod has limited state state saving.
+Launchers will be remembered over refresh and changing scenes, such as settings.
+All launchers will be forgotten when the game exits for any reason.

+Launchers are never removed from the list.

 ## Development